 How to Buy a Paddle Board

-Stand up paddle boarding (SUP) is the fastest growing sport in the world for good reason.
-It’s loads of fun, a great workout, and most importantly, anyone can do it because it’s easy to learn.
-However, selecting your first paddle board can be challenging.
+Stand up paddle boarding is the fastest growing sport in the world for good reason.
+Not only is it a great workout and easy to learn, paddle boarding is also fun, invigorating and enables you to connect with nature.

-How to choose a stand up paddle board comes down to your lifestyle, what you plan to use it for, and of course, the paddle board’s price.
-If you’re not 100% sure what you will be using your SUP for, we can help you figure this out in the next 5 minutes.
-We assure you that shopping for your ideal SUP can be simple and fun!
+How to choose a stand up paddle board — or SUP — comes down to your lifestyle, what you plan to use it for, and of course, the paddle board’s price.
+If you’re not 100% sure which SUP is the best fit for your goals, you’ve come to the right place.

 1. The Different Types of Paddle Boards

-In order to find your ideal paddle board, it’s important to know the difference between each type.
+In order to find the best stand up paddle board, it’s important to know the difference between each type.

-Be advised that there can be some crossover, as most people will use their paddleboards for multiple types (i.e. surf/recreational/touring/racing).
+Be advised that there can be some crossover, as most people will use their paddle boards for multiple types of activities, such as SUP surfing, recreational use, touring and even racing.
 Below, you’ll find the four most common types of SUP boards on the market.

 - Perfect choice for first-time and beginner paddlers